super-lou/EXstat/README.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-Based on that, you can for example filter variable by their topic with
+Based on that, you can for example filter variables by their topic with
 ``` R
 metaEX_low_flow = dplyr::filter(metaEX_all, grepl("Low Flow", topic_en))
 ```
-and get the name of all the available CARDs with
+and get the name of all those available CARDs with
 ``` R
 metaEX_low_flow$variable_en
 ```